Diego Fagúndez: International career

 Fagúndez is a former Uruguay youth international.
 He made his debut for Uruguay U20 team in October 2012.
 He played two games for Uruguay U20 against Peru in that month.
 In the first he entered as a substitute in the 83rd minute; in the second fixture he was brought on in the 45th minute.

 In April 2013, he stated that he would be willing to represent either Uruguay or the United States at the 2013 FIFA U-20 World Cup.
 However, he was not called up by Uruguay and was not eligible for represent U.S. at the time due to not having citizenship.

 In August 2014, he was called up again for the Uruguay U20 national team and played in two games against Peru, a 1–0 win victory and a 1–1 draw.

 In January 2015, Fagúndez was called up for the 2015 South American Youth Championship.
 He played in Uruguay's 1–0 victory over Colombia.

 Personal life

 Diego's father, Washington Fagúndez, was a professional footballer in Uruguay who played as a goalkeeper with Central Español in the 1990s.

 Diego is the godson of former Uruguayan international footballer and 1995 Copa América winner Diego Dorta, after whom he is named.

 Fagúndez received his U.S. green card in October 2013, which qualifies him as a domestic player for MLS roster purposes.

+On March 13, 2024, Fagúndez announced he had become a U.S. citizen on social media.